 Applying lessons learned to future business considerations

-- Potential issue(s): Increased liability and other exposure for such matters, as they may arguably now be "foreseeable."
+- Potential issue(s): There may be increased liability and other exposure for COVID-19-related matters in the future, as they may arguably now be "foreseeable."

-- Potential issue(s): Optimizing what you have learned (pros and cons) from this time period and making appropriate changes, not just for legal reasons, but also to become more competitive.
+- Potential issue(s): Optimizing what the company has learned (pros and cons) from this time period and making appropriate changes may help the company, not just for legal and human resources reasons, but also to become more competitive.
+Employees may argue that working in the workplace is no longer an essential job function depending on what transpired during the period of remote work.

-- General advice: Form a task force to study what can be learned from your experiences; ask business units to identify what went well and what didn't; study efficiencies that occurred (e.g. was there greater productivity from remote work); invite suggestions as to how to improve not just business operations but also your business product; determine what warrants further consideration and/or implementation; d efine areas for cost containment; be prepared for those employees who would like to continue to work from home.
+- General thoughts: Form a task force to study what can be learned from the company's experiences.
+Ask business units to identify what went well and what did not go as well as it could have.
+Study efficiencies that occurred (e.g. analyze whether there was greater productivity from remote work).
+Invite suggestions as to how to improve not just business operations but also the business products and/or services.
+Determine what warrants further consideration and/or implementation.
+Define areas for cost containment.
+Be prepared for employees who enjoyed working from home or believe they need to work from home for legitimate reasons to seek to work remotely, and involve appropriate legal and human resources personnel in making any decisions.

 Litigation considerations; prioritization